givingjar/blog.givingjar.org/_posts/2016-02-03-charity-spotlight-creating-heroes-stephens-way.md

 [Creating Heroes Stephen's Way][1] is a comic book shop in Lansing, Michigan that provides kids with a safe place to play games, learn to read and draw from comics, and get mentoring from enthusiastic volunteers.
 All profits from their comic book sales are dedicated to helping children.

-In this charity spotlight I spoke with the Director of Creating Heroes Stephen's Way, Monica Jahner.
+In this charity spotlight, I spoke with the Director of Creating Heroes Stephen's Way, Monica Jahner.

 ## Origin Story